T-Ezzoury/ScrapMate/README.md

 # ScrapeMate

-ScrapeMate is a lightweight Python package designed for web scraping.
-It offers functions to fetch web content, parse HTML, and save extracted data.
+ScrapeMate is a lightweight Python package designed for quick and easy web scraping.
+It provides a simple interface for fetching and parsing web pages to extract useful information.

+## Features
+- **Fetch HTML content** from a given URL.
+- **Parse HTML** to extract elements based on tags and class names.
+- **Save extracted data** to various formats (planned for future updates).

 ## Installation
-Use Poetry to install dependencies:
+ScrapeMate uses Poetry for dependency management.
+To install the package and its dependencies, run:

 ```bash
 poetry install